 1. Change your diet to support estrogen-progesterone balance.

 Believe it or not, some foods can increase estrogen.
 That's the bad news.
 The good news is that if your goal is to keep estrogen down, avoiding or even just limiting certain foods can help you accomplish your goal.
 In just one example, many patients with heavy bleeding have a condition called endometriosis.
-Research shows a dairy-free diet can help reduce inflammation and improve endometriosis.
+Research shows a dairy-free diet may help reduce inflammation and improve endometriosis.
 I have seen this both in patients and in myself personally.
 If you want to change your diet, you can start with the following:

 - Avoid meat from animals that have been given hormones.

 - Eat organic when you can.

 - Also reduce soy products like tofu and miso, reduce flaxseeds and sesame seeds, and beans.

 - Increase foods that boost progesterone like yams as well as oily fish like sardines, mackerel, and salmon.